rsksmart/lumino-light-client-sdk/README.md

 signingHandler.init(web3, PrivateKey);
 ```

-The signingHandler accepts a web3 instance pointing to a provider, and a PrivateKey, with this, the handler could be passed to Lumino and it will work.
+The signingHandler accepts a web3 instance pointing to a provider, and a PrivateKey, this handler can be passed to Lumino and it will work.

 **Providing your own handler**